 What are the different types of hair loss people experience?

-Alopecia areata is an autoimmune disease, and its cause is unknown.
-The hair loss occurs in small, rough, smooth patches.
+Alopecia Areata is an autoimmune disease, and its cause is unknown.

 Toxic hair loss can occur when you undergo chemotherapy.
 Chemicals that destroy cancer cells can also kill hair cells.
 Once chemotherapy is completed your hair usually grows back.